BleedingCodes/sftp-ultra/README.md

 - Python 3.11+
 - Linux (developed and tested on Ubuntu / Linux Mint)
 - `paramiko >= 3.4`
-- SSH access to the remote host (password authentication supported; key-based recommended)
+- SSH access to the remote host.
+Password authentication is explicitly supported via a per-run prompt.
+Key-based authentication may also work if an SSH agent is running or a default key (e.g. `~/.ssh/id_rsa`) is present — the underlying SSH library tries those first — but there is no `--identity-file` flag to select a specific key, and the tool still prompts for a password on every run even when a key ends up being used.

 ---